ASE A4 Steering and Suspension Practice Test

 Answer A is wrong.
 Weak coil springs increase ride harshness and the chance of the spring bottoming out.
 When worn, it is always best to replace coil springs in pairs.

 Answer B is correct.
-Loose tie rods make a clunking or popping sound when the wheel is turned and cause a vehicle to wander.
+Loose tie rods cause steering wander and make a clunking or popping sound while turning.

 Answer D is wrong.
 Air in the power steering system affects performance and causes the system to make a whining or moaning sound.